 - 2.1 The Trust operates within a legal, regulatory and governance framework which includes the NHS Act 2006, the Health and Social Care Act 2012, the Foundation Trust Code of Governance and the Trust's Constitution.
 The Constitution defines the composition of the Council of Governors and the arrangements for appointing (and, where necessary, removing) Governors.
-The Constitution's annexes include the Standing Orders for the Council of Governors and Board of Directors. - 2.2 The regulatory and governance framework is supplemented by the Terms of Reference for the Council of Governors, the Role Description for Governors and this Code of Conduct.
-This Code of Conduct, the Terms of Reference and the Role Description are subject to the Constitution; nothing within them shall take precedence over or in any way amend the Constitution or any legal or regulatory requirements.
+The Constitution's annexes include the Standing Orders for the Council of Governors and Board of Directors. - 2.2 This Code of Conduct is subject to the Constitution; nothing within this shall take precedence over or in any way amend the Constitution or any legal or regulatory requirements.
 This Code of Conduct is to be read in the context of that legal and regulatory framework.